 You can find more information about this course on the programme specification.

 You can apply for either the full MSc course or opt for the PGDip.
+To begin the course you must complete a satisfactory enhanced DBS check and provide suitable references.
 To use our online postgraduate application form for either route, you will need to use the following code associated with your exit award:

 MSc Professional Practice in Ayurvedic Medicine - 011B340